Skip to main content Skip to navigation

 Twitter

-Dr Salomé Ietter is a Teaching Fellow in International Development and Global South Politics, and the Course Director for PO3A8 Race in International Politics and PO353 Gender and International Development.
+Dr Salomé Ietter is a Teaching Fellow in Political Theory, teaching in 2024-2025 on PO201 (Political Theory from Hobbes: Seeking Freedom and Equality) and PO301 (Issues in Political Theory), and previously a Course Director for PO3A8 (Race in International Politics) and PO353 (Gender and International Development).
 Prior to joining PAIS she completed a PhD in Political Theory at Queen Mary University of London, and taught on political theory and international development at Queen Mary and King’s College London.
 She did her MA in International Relations, Conflict and Security at the University of Kent in Brussels, and is an Associate Fellow of the UK Higher Education Academy.
+Salomé also co-convenes the French Politics Specialist Group of the PSA (Political Studies Association) in the UK.

 Teaching responsibilities